 - Bulb Energy Fund

 - Scottish Power Hardship Fund

 In all these grant applications, you will have to provide detailed information about your financial situation.
 You may also have to have received debt advice before applying.

 Payday loans to help you pay unexpected utility bills

 Sometimes a payday loan may be the right option if you can not pay your bills because of a shortage of cash.
-For example, if your salary is going to be coming in late and you need to pay your bills in order to keep the lights on, taking a payday loan can help you.
+For example, if your salary is coming in late and you need to pay your bills to keep the lights on, taking a payday loan can help you.
 Paying back the loan as soon as you get the money into your bank account will save you on interest.

-If you are encountering a situation now and the urgency requires a rapid resolution loan, please contact our fast track help desk directly at 020 3757 1928.
+If you are encountering an urgent situation now and need a loan quickly, please contact our fast track help desk directly at 020 3757 1928.

 How do I avoid getting these horrible, unexpected bills in the future?

 Check for a price rise: If the price of your utilities has risen without your knowledge, you will continue to get nasty shocks.
 Check for price rises or any other changes to your bill that will affect the price.
 When you get notifications from your utility company, make sure to read them carefully.
 They might look boring and unimportant, but they can save you further along the line.

 Check that your meter is working: If your meter has broken or is faulty, it will be reflected in your bill.
 The best way to check is by switching off all appliances in your home.
 If you have a pilot light, switch that off too.
 Then check to see if the meter is moving.
 If it is, contact your supplier immediately.
 If it does stop, turn on each appliance one at a time.
 Does the meter start to turn very quickly?
 There may be a fault with that appliance.